ldhertert/harness-cli/README.md

   --branch=branch              The branch name to use for git sync.
 Defaults to "master" if sync is enabled.
   --description=description    A description of the application --gitConnector=gitConnector  The name or id of the git connector to use for git sync.
+  --skipExisting               If true, this command will not fail if an resource with the same name already exists.
   --syncEnabled                Whether or not git sync should be enabled

 ALIASES